bchatard/alfred-jetbrains/README.md

 For other versions:

 - Very old PhpStorm (and only PhpStorm), you can use my first workflow: [PhpStorm Alfred Workflow](https://github.com/bchatard/phpstorm-alfred-workflow)
-- Prior 2019, you can use my previous workflow: [JetBrains Alfred Workflow](https://github.com/bchatard/jetbrains-alfred-workflow)
+- Prior to 2019, you can use my previous workflow: [JetBrains Alfred Workflow](https://github.com/bchatard/jetbrains-alfred-workflow)

 </details>